Text-to-SQL Data Synthesis Pipeline

 prompt_template=SelectSQLGeneratorPrompt()

-4.2.2 SQL Variation Generator (SQLVariationGenerator)
+)3.2.2 SQL Variation Generator (SQLVariationGenerator)

 Functionality:

-- Generates functionally equivalent SQL variants
+- Generates functionally equivalent SQL variations

-Input: Original SQL and database ID
+Input: Original SQL statement and database ID Output: Set of SQL variations

 sql_variation_generator = SQLVariationGenerator(